Over the past half a year I became interested

 which promises to provide a modern approach to scientific computing.

-From my experience so far, I like julia
+From my experience so far, I like julia a lot.

 All aspects of the code, let it be parallelisation, vectorisation,